sbauer322/link-service/README.md

 # link-service [![Build Status](https://semaphoreci.com/api/v1/projects/21a4b211-6883-4f85-a9e6-3ec0f42132ec/559650/badge.svg)](https://semaphoreci.com/sbauer322/link-service-2)

-A microservice, written in Clojure, for providing a random link from a curated collection.
-Technically, it does not have to be a link, just a short string (i.e., less than 256 characters).
+A microservice for providing a random link from a curated collection, written in Clojure.
+Technically, it does not have to be a link, just an arbitrarily short string (i.e., less than 256 characters).
 Access is in the form of HTML-based JSON and responses are returned in the same manner.

 ## Main Features

-* Simple API - JSON response containing a "message" and "success?" field.
+* Simple API - JSON response containing "message" and "success?" fields.
 * Allows updating of link collection by adding or deleting links.

 ## Why is this cool?